Mira Bhayander: SSC student jumps to death from 13th floor in Kashimira after allegedly caught copying in prelims

-In a tragic incident, a 16-year-old SSC student ended his life by jumping from the thirteenth floor of a high-rise in Kashimira last week.
-It is suspected that the incident is related to malpractice in the ongoing prelims ahead of the board exams.
+A 16-year-old boy from Kashimira locality in Mira Road jumped to death from the balcony of his 13th floor flat.
+The incident took place on Thursday, and the police are probing whether the boy took his life after he was pulled up for cheating during the prelims ahead of the SSC board exams.

-The boy (name withheld) was allegedly caught copying in the prelims by the invigilator on Wednesday, following which he was stopped writing further and his parents were called to the school.
+According to the statement given by the boy's grandfather to the police, he was caught copying in the prelims on Wednesday, following which his parents were summoned by the school authorities.
+He was later allowed to take the exam.

-He was later given a fresh question paper.
-In his statement to the police, the boy’s grandfather stated that he admitted his mistake and had promised not to copy again before going to sleep in his bedroom.
-However, the next morning his body was found in a pool of blood in the society compound.
+In his statement to the police, the boy’s grandfather said that the boy admitted to his mistake and promised not to repeat the mistake.
+The next morning (Thursday), his body was found in a pool of blood in the society compound.

-The boy had allegedly jumped from the balcony of his thirteenth-floor apartment, police said.
-Ruling out foul play, an investigating official said, “No suicide note was recovered.
-An accidental death report (ADR) was registered and the body was sent for an autopsy.”
-Further investigations were underway.
+Ruling out foul play, a police officer said, “No suicide note was recovered and an accidental death report has been registered.”

 (To receive our E-paper on whatsapp daily, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)